By Deborah Jeanne Sergeant

 Ramsey Farah, dermatologist with Farah Dermatology in Syracuse, said to simply “avoid the sanitizers on that list.
 Common sense dictates that if you have one on that list to not use it and get a different one.
 If possible, wash with water and soap.
 Use that as much as possible as a replacement for hand sanitizer if hand sanitizers are a concern for you.”

-He does not see the hand sanitizer contamination issue as resulting in a rise in cancer.
+As an expert in dermatology, he stated that he does not see the hand sanitizer contamination issue as resulting in a rise in cancer.

 “The amount of hand sanitizer getting into your body is pretty low,” he said.
 “Your skin is warm.
 Some harmful chemicals will evaporate away before absorbed.
 Some people are going to be at higher risk than others for absorption.”

 He listed people in healthcare, who use hand sanitizer constantly.
 But those not using it repeatedly all day should have no concern about its use.
 Farah does not advocate abandoning use of hand sanitizer when hand washing facilities are not available.
+Lastly, a medical facility can perform a skin cancer check should there be any signs it might be needed.

 Although sanitizing stations have become part of most public facilities, taking your own bottle from home can ensure you have a safe product to use.